ALRW/dayAsADev/courseSections/section9.md

 ![spec folder structure](../images/specFolderStructure.png)

-Now lets add an initial test to check that our `server.rb` will respond to us when run
+Now let's add an initial test to check that our `server.rb` will respond to us when run.

 In `app_spec.rb` add the following: